Glacial Archaeology and Global Warming

 What about past climate change?
 How did ice patches respond to changes in climate variables such as temperature, precipitation and winter wind direction in the past?
 To be honest, we do not know a lot about this.
 Glacial archaeology and the glaciological study of ice patches are very new scientific disciplines.
 A tunnel in the Juvfonne icepatch shows that the preserved ice in the Juvfonne ice patch dates from c.
 7550 – 1000 years ago.
 These dates are from a few years back, and much of the ice younger than 3000 years ago has since melted away.
 Even so, the preservation of this very old ice clearly points to a resilience of the deepest layers of ice in this ice patch.

 Extensive fieldwork at the Langfonne ice patch has shown that finds older than c.
 4000 years ago lie very close to the present-day extent of the ice.
 The implication of this is that 4000 years ago the ice patch was more or less the size it is now.
-Younger finds, especially finds from 2000-900 years ago, lie both close to the ice and up to 100 meters away.
+Younger finds, especially finds from 2000-900 years ago, lie both close to the ice and up to 100 metres away.
 This could indicate that the ice was larger then, but it could also be a result of what we archaeologists call a taphonomic overprint.
 The earliest finds further away from the ice are more likely to be lost over time.

 We used to believe that finds were more likely to be preserved by the ice if they were lost during a time of advancing glaciers (and vice versa).
 However, our current archaeological record does not support this.
 In general, the link between the number of finds in different periods and the advance and retreat of glacial ice in those periods seems to be weak.